 - What can I expect during the pretrial motion stage?

 - Under what circumstances will a motion to exclude evidence be granted?

-- Does the District Attorney's office need to turn over all of its evidence?
-What happens if all evidence isn't turned over?
+- Does the prosecutor need to turn over all of its evidence?
+What happens if evidence isn't turned over?